elQuixote/Culebra/README.md

 * Zombie and Live mode for simulations

 ##### Culebra API #####
-* Access to Culebra classes and methods through the Culebra Data DLL
+* Access to Culebra Java Library classes and methods through the .Net Culebra Data DLL

 ##### Culebra GHA #####
 * Will expand on the components built in version 1